TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 </details>

-### Copy Object
+### Copy/Move Object
-Copy objects to create new objects.
-Create an object with a new name in the container which has an object to copy, or copy objects to another container.
+Copy or move objects to the specified container.
+You can select multiple objects to copy or move to a different container or to a new path in the same container.

 > [Note]
 > The maximum length of the path that can be entered depends on the length of the object name.
 The length of the path to copy plus the object name must be 1024 bytes or less.
 > `{Maximum length of the path} = 1024 - {Length of the object name} - 1`
 >
-> Multipart objects larger than 5 GB cannot be copied.
+> For multipart objects, only manifest objects can be copied or moved.

 ### Delete Object
 Deletes the selected objects.
 You can select and delete multiple objects at the same time.